dogotic/AVR_AmbientMonitor/README.md

 ## TO DO LIST
 - [ ] Add documentation in Doxygen format
 - [ ] Add System Block Schematic for HW and SW
+- [ ] Add Timer ISR to read LDR value and switch Color